Deci-AI/super-gradients/README.md

 * You can also join the [community mailing list](https://deci.ai/resources/blog/) to ask questions about the project and receive announcements.

-* For a shorth meeting with SuperGradients PM, use this [link](https://calendly.com/ofer-baratz-deci/15min) and choose your prefered time.
+* For a short meeting with SuperGradients PM, use this [link](https://calendly.com/ofer-baratz-deci/15min) and choose your preferred time.

 ## License